 (pic 9-94 / to EES)

-The originator of this living-space blocked the wall's east conveyor-path gap with a wooden wall faced on both sides with street-found carpet and, on the outside orange plastic sacks(?).
-Note the planking covering the conveyor trough across the floor.
+The originator of this living-space blocked the wall's east conveyor-path gap with a wooden wall faced on both sides with street-found carpet and, on its outside, with orange plastic ?sacks

 HUUB APT: CHAMBER 11 - GANG FACADE